 Provide an ERP fire appliance in place of the TRV fire appliance at Harrogate fire station.
-This second fire appliance will be staffed by 4 firefighters instead of the current 3, through a 12-hour period during the peak demand period only (day staffing).
-This will result in a reduction (indicatively 5) of the total number of firefighters required to operate at the station.
+This 2nd fire appliance will be staffed through a 12-hour period during the daytime only (Day Staffing).

 Figure 10 shows the combined fire risk for the Harrogate area.
 It has a predominantly low combined fire risk profile.
 Across the Harrogate area, we mobilised to 554 incidents of fire classified as risk to life and/or property.
 Of these, 255 were residential, 24 were 'persons reported' incidents, 109 were vehicle fires, and 62 were in commercial, retail, industrial or public assembly premises.
 340 were recorded on IRS as risk to life and property fires, with 182 recorded as false alarms.